IP-in-SCION tunneling

 BGP troubleshooting guide.

-Case 2: You have BGP session to your LAN
+Case 2: You don't have BGP session to your LAN

 then the static